Semi-Supervised Semantic Image Segmentation with Self-correcting Networks: Experiments

-Surprisingly, our weakly-supervised models outperform the fully supervised model.
+\textbf{Surprisingly}, our semi-supervised models outperform the fully supervised model.
 We hypothesize two possible explanations for this observation.
 Firstly, this may be due to label noise in the 9k auxiliary set~\cite{BharathICCV11ExtraPascalSeg} that negatively affects performance of Vanilla DeepLapv3+.
 As evidence, Fig.~\ref{vis_pascal_ancilary} compares the output of the ancillary model with ground-truth annotations and highlights some of improperly labeled instances.
 Secondly, the performance gain may also be due to explicit modeling of label uncertainty and self-correction.
 To test this hypothesis, we train vanilla DeepLabv3+ on only 1.4K instances in the original PASCAL VOC 2012 training set\footnote{The auxiliary set is excluded to avoid potentially noisy labels.} and obtain 68.8\% mAP on the validation set.
 However, if we train the convolutional self-correction model on the same training set and allow the model to \textit{refine} the ground truth labels using self-correction\footnote{For this experiment 1.1K images are used as $\F$ and 364 images as $\W$.
 For $\W$, we let self-correction model to refine the original ground-truth labels.}, we get mAP as high as 76.88\% (the convolutional self correction on top of bounding boxes yields 75.97\% mAP).
 This indicates that modeling noise with robust loss functions and allowing for self-correction may significantly improve the performance of segmentation models.
 This is consonant with self-correction approaches that have been shown to be effective for edge detection~\cite{yu2018seal, acuna2019devil}, and is in contrast to common segmentation objectives which train models using cross-entropy with one-hot annotation masks.
+Very similar to our approach and reasoning, ~\cite{Feng2019PoseEstimation} uses logits to train a lightweight pose estimation model using knowledge distillation technique.

+Unfortunately, the state-of-the-art models are still using the older versions of DeepLab.
+It was infeasible for us to either re-implement most of these approaches using DeepLabv3+ or re-implement our work using old versions.
+The only exception is EM-fixed baseline~\cite{PapandreouICCV15ExpMax}.
+Our re-implementation using DeepLabv3+ achieves 79.25\% on the validation set while the original paper has reported 64.6\% using DeepLabv1.
+In the lower half of Table~\ref{table_pascal_mix}, we record previously published results (using older versions of DeepLab).
+A careful examination of the results show that \textit{our work is superior} to previous work as our semi-supervised models outperform the fully supervised model while previous work normally do not.

 Finally, comparing Table~\ref{table_pascal_est_alpha} and \ref{table_pascal_mix}, we see that with $F=200$ and $W=10382$, our linear~self-correction model performs similarly to DeepLabv3+ trained with the whole dataset.
 Using the labeling cost reported in \cite{BearmanECCV16WeakPoint}, this theoretically translates to a $\sim$7x reduction in annotation cost.